-Our UK Powerhouse campaign tracks regional economic growth across the country and offers expert policy recommendations for the future.
-Download our latest quarterly report to read access our most up-to-date insights.
+Our UK Powerhouse campaign tracks regional economic growth across the UK and offers expert policy recommendations for the future.

 The latest report, produced with the Centre for Economics and Business Research (Cebr), looks at how Brexit could disrupt the UK economy and its industries.

 Regardless of the terms on which the UK leaves the EU, we will see changes in the short term.
 Our report looks at 18 key sectors across the UK and the changes they’ll see after Brexit.

 View our latest Powerhouse report online for valuable insight into how Brexit could affect your industry, and what economic growth looked like in Q3 2019.

 City Growth Tracker Q3 2019

 As we move into a New Year and the start of a decade it’s important that we accept the challenges ahead and embrace them with positivity and optimism.